 These days, most of us are obsessed with case studies of very successful people.
 It can be the next billion-dollar startup and its very proud team of founders or a YouTuber with over two million subscribers.
 Inevitably, we might find ourselves admiring and envying their success.
 However, it is understandable; the glitter of achievement is hard to ignore.
 However, here's the thing: success is simply the result of hard work and patience, and we tend not to remember that.

 As I mentioned earlier, I was that guy who always sorted out the success stories.
 I would spend hours on YouTube, watching videos of successful people and consuming their stories.
-I didn't know when it happened, but I suddenly found myself appreciating overcoming challenging situations.
+I didn't know when it happened, but I suddenly found myself appreciating surviving/overcoming challenging situations.
 Take, for instance, our little venture Boomslank; not many outsiders are aware of what we do to get that one extra fan.

-My brothers and I are always wracking our brains, trying to figure out how we can grow our brand awareness.
+My brothers and I are constantly wracking our brains, trying to figure out how we can grow our brand awareness.
 We are always coming up with random ideas.
 Some of them work very well; some of them fail badly.
 We are always trying to figure out how to make our conventions cheaper to operate and more profitable.
 Take it from me; conventions are a lot of work.
 You have to pack your goods, figure out how to ship them, set up your booth, and make sure you are friendly to customers.
-Conventions can be quite daunting, and sometimes you start to wonder if you're on the right track.
-On the day we incorporated our company, I had to go to court to obtain a business license, which quite honestly, was just bureaucracy at its worst.
+Conventions can be pretty daunting, and sometimes you start to wonder if you're on the right track.
+On the day we incorporated our company, I had to go to court to obtain a business license, which, quite honestly, was just bureaucracy at its worst.
 The experience was just horrible, and it showed me how inefficient government bureaucracy could be.
 Needless to say, I managed to overcome that mind-numbing obstacle, and my brothers and I are still coming up with ideas to help the brand grow.